 Mahatma Gandhi Glasses

-In his work as an activist, freeing India from British rule and fighting for equality, Mahatma Gandhi had a simple, yet defining look that included a pair of gold wire framed glasses.
+In his work as an activist, freeing India from British rule and fighting for equality, Mahatma Gandhi had a simple, yet defining look that included a pair of gold glasses.
 The first design of these glasses occurred in the 1880s when Gandhi was a young man, and remained in style until the 1920s, although Gandhi wore them until his assassination in 1948.

 Windsor glasses have round lenses connected by a saddle bridge, and temples that connect at the middle of the rim.
 Because they lack nose pads, Gandhi glasses have cable temples that curl around the ears to help hold them on the face.
 You can find both antique round lens glasses from the early 1900s and retro glasses in the same design.